 The two - stage area stratified sampling was adopted for the HBS survey based on the rotational integrated design method and on the Population Census of 2011 as well.
-The mentioned method was judged as the most appropriate for cross -sectional and longitudinal comparisons as well.
+This method was judged as the most appropriate for both cross -sectional and longitudinal comparisons.

-It was estimated that 4.000 questionnaires would have been filled in (number equal to, approximately, 1/1000 of the households within the whole Greek territory).
 The primary sampling units (PSUs) are the areas (one or more unified city blocks), the secondary sampling units selected in each primary unit are the households and their members.
-In each Region (NUTS 2), the stratification of primary units was conducted by allocating the Municipalities and Communes according to the degree of urbanization

-(urban, semi-urban, and rural regions).
+In each Region (NUTS 2), the stratification of primary units was conducted by allocating the Municipalities and Communes according to the degree of urbanization (urban, semi-urban, and rural regions).
 Except for the two former Major City Agglomerations (Athens and Thessaloniki), the produced strata according to the degree of urbanization are:

-Areas Stratum Urbanization Urban 1 Municipal communities with 10,000 inhabitants or more Semi-urban 2 Municipal or local Communities with 2,000 to 9,999 inhabitants Rural 3 Local Communities up to 1,999 inhabitants
+Areas Stratum Urbanization Urban 1 Municipal communities with 10,000 inhabitants or more Semi-urban 2 Municipal or local communities with 2,000 to 9,999 inhabitants Rural 3 Local communities up to 1,999 inhabitants

 The Greater Athens Area was divided into 31 strata of about equal size (equal number of households) on the basis of the lists of city blocks of the Municipalities that constitute it and taking into consideration socioeconomic criteria.
 Similarly, the Greater Thessaloniki Area was divided into 9 equally sized strata.
-The two former Major City Agglomerations account for 40% of the total population and for even larger percentages in certain socio-economic variables.
+The two former Major City Agglomerations account for 37% of the total population and for even larger percentages in certain socio-economic variables.